atlassian/nucleus/README.md

 COPY config.js /opt/service/config.js
 ```

-Then running your built docker image will run nucleus on port 8080.
+Then running your built docker image will run nucleus on the port you configured (`default is 8080`).

 ### Manual